How Many Days in Lisbon Do You Really Need?

 Here's how I would carve out three days in Lisbon:

-- full day to explore Lisbon
+• full day to explore Lisbon

 As you can see, you'll have one full day and a little more than two half days in Lisbon...which is more than plenty.

-A half day trip to Sintra is a must and the highlight of most tourists (including myself).
 Some tourists spend an entire day here.
 A full day really isn't necessary.
 Sintra is small and the main attraction, Pena Palace, can be seen in about two hours.
 Add time to get to and from Sintra, wander the town, have a snack...you've carved out half a day.

 You'll also have time to visit neighboring Belem and the famous Monastery of Jeronimos (the highlight of my last trip to Lisbon).
-It's a 10 minute Uber to Belem, so you really only need two to three hours for this little side trip.
+It's a 10-minute Uber to Belem, so you really only need two to three hours for this little side trip.

 A very quick two days in Lisbon

-If you're short on time or itching to get to the next destination, you could do Lisbon in a whirlwind two days.
 Spend one day exploring Lisbon and going to Belem to tour the Monastery of Jeronimos.
 Get up early and explore Sintra in the morning and use that afternoon and evening for Lisbon.

 Use Uber to fit in as much as possible vs. public transportation/walking

-A big part of why it's easy to do Lisbon quickly is how cheap and readily available Uber is.
-I typically rely on public transportation to keep costs down while traveling.
 Not so in Lisbon.
-I rely on Uber to get anywhere that's more than a 20 minute walk.
+I rely on Uber to get anywhere longer than a 20-minute walk.
 Uber is beyond cheap in Lisbon.
-Skipping public transportation and using Uber has really helped me to fit a lot of sightseeing into a short amount of time.
+Skipping public transportation and using Uber will help to fit a lot of sightseeing into a short amount of time.

 A note on what to see and do in Lisbon